 Monroe Middle School

-- Monroe Middle School's student population of 430 students has declined by 15% over five school years.
+Monroe Middle School's student population of 399 students has stayed relatively flat over five school years.

-- The teacher population of 40 teachers has declined by 9% over five school years.
+The teacher population of 40 teachers has grown by 11% over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||399 students|

 Monroe Middle School is ranked within the bottom 50% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.